-1. With respect to computer programming, a thread is a small set of instructions designed to be scheduled and executed by the CPU independently of the parent process.
+1. With computer programming, a thread is a small set of instructions designed to be scheduled and executed by the CPU independently of the parent process.
 For example, a program may have an open thread waiting for a specific event to occur or running a separate job, allowing the main program to perform other tasks.
-A program is capable of having multiple threads open at once and will either terminate or suspend them after a task is completed, or the program is closed.
+A program is capable of having multiple threads open at once and terminates or suspends them after the task is completed or the program is closed.

-2. When referring to a computer forum, a thread consists of an original message or post and each of its corresponding responses.
-For example, in a newsgroup or message board, a user may post a question relating to computers; each of the replies relating to the original message are a single thread.
+2. With a computer forum, a thread or threaded discussion consists of an original message or post and each of its corresponding responses.
+For example, in a newsgroup or message board, a user may post a question relating to computers.
+Each of the replies relating to the original message is a single thread.
 Below is an illustration to help give you a better idea of how a thread looks.

 <Original Message> user - [email protected]